openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-sd-jwt-vc-1_0.md

 * One of the values in `type` array MUST equal the value in `vct` claim.
 * The value of `issuer` clam MUST equal the value in `iss` claim.

-For the following, mechanisms defined in [@!I-D.ietf-oauth-sd-jwt-vc] are used:
+The following mechanisms defined in [@!I-D.ietf-oauth-sd-jwt-vc] MUST be used instead of their W3C VCDM 2.0 counter part:

 * Status management (e.g., revoked, suspended, etc.)
 * Schema
 * Display information
+* Validity information

 # Crypto Suites